Updated: Jul 28

-Take three innocent words, combine two, and the result is a sentence that is as hard as Kevlar and can hold back more than the Hoover Dam.
+Take three innocent words, combine two and the result is a sentence that is more protective than kevlar and can hold back more than the Hoover Dam.

 I guess you could even call it a tragedy; but I’m fine, really; just as I was at sixteen when my sister died, and later too when my Mom did the same.
 And let’s include the times I broke my arm, lost a job and went through a divorce.

 But even if I was not fine, would you really want to know?